 Speaking at events and conferences is a great way to grow your business.
 As well as bringing brilliant opportunities to network, it can give you a platform to promote yourself and your brand.

-We understand that it can be a little daunting at times though – so, if you’re not a fan of taking the stage at conferences and events, here are some tips to overcome the nerves – you’ll be a pro in no time.
+We understand that it can be a little daunting at times though – so, if you’re not a fan of taking the stage at conferences and events, here are some public speaking tips to overcome the nerves – you’ll be a pro in no time.

 So, you’re probably thinking, “where do I start?”.
 Well, the good news is, no-one plunges in straight away with a Ted Talk so start small.
 Think about all the times you’ve done public speaking without even realizing it.
 Perhaps you’ve chaired a meeting, introduced someone at an event or proposed a toast at a party?
 All of these things are great examples of public speaking, and a brilliant place to start.
 Speaking at events where the stakes aren’t as high will really help you to build up your confidence gradually, work out what techniques work for you and where the areas for improvement are.